What Happens When an LLC Member Dies? (In-Depth Guide)

-On the other hand, If the deceased member was the only person and owner of the LLC and had no significant family members, the LLC can be dissolved.
+- On the other hand, if the deceased member was the only person and owner of the LLC and had no significant family members, the LLC could be dissolved.

 If only two LLC members are left alive, they must buy the deceased member's entire limited liability company interest.
 The LLC's operating agreement may have different terms.

-A member's interest in an LLC may also pass to their heirs, legatees, or estate in accordance with the operating agreement and applicable law of intestate succession.
+A member's interest in a limited liability company may also pass to their heirs, legatees, or estate by the operating agreement and applicable law of intestate succession.

 How Do You Transfer an LLC After Death?

-State law will dictate how membership interests are transferred upon death when operating without a written agreement.
+State law will dictate how the deceased member's interest is transferred when operating without a written operating agreement.